rmolinari/data_structures/README.md

 ### Heap

 A binary heap with an `update` method, suitable for use as a priority queue.
-Operations:
+There are several supported operations:
 - `insert(value, priority)`, insert the given value with the stated priority.
   - values must be distinct (but see #11).
 - `top`, returning the element with smallest priority